emer/axon/README.md

 * `SpkSt1` = the activation state at specific time point within current state processing window (e.g., 50 msec for beta cycle within standard theta cycle), as saved by `SpkSt1()` function.
 Used for example in hippocampus for CA3, CA1 learning.
 * `SpkSt2` = the activation state at specific time point within current state processing window (e.g., 100 msec for beta cycle within standard theta cycle), as saved by `SpkSt2()` function.
 Used for example in hippocampus for CA3, CA1 learning.
 * `RLRate` = recv-unit based learning rate multiplier, reflecting the sigmoid derivative computed from the `CaSpkD` of recv unit, and the normalized difference `(CaSpkP - CaSpkD) / Max(CaSpkP - CaSpkD)`.
-* `ActAvg` = exponentially smoothed activation (of minus phase activation state) over long time intervals (smoothing factor = `1/Dt.LongAvgTau`) -- useful for finding hog units and seeing overall distribution of activation.
+* `ActAvg` = EWMA of activation (of minus phase activation state) over long time intervals (smoothing factor = `1/Dt.LongAvgTau`) -- useful for finding hog units and seeing overall distribution of activation.
 * `AvgPct`= `ActAvg` as a proportion of overall layer activation -- this is used for synaptic scaling to match `TrgAvg` activation -- updated at `SlowInterval` intervals
 * `TrgAvg` = neuron's target average activation as a proportion of overall layer activation, assigned during weight initialization, driving synaptic scaling relative to `AvgPct`.
 * `DTrgAvg` = change in neuron's target average activation as a result of unit-wise error gradient -- acts like a bias weight.
 MPI needs to share these across processors.